he44/Alfred_Workflows/New_iTerm_Window/Readme.md

 ###### Possible Improvement:
-	If you are in a desktop with another iTerm window already existing, this command with bring all those windows to the front.
+	If you are in a desktop with another iTerm window already existing, this command will bring all those windows to the front.
 	This can be inconveninet some time, but I have not figured out a solution yet.

 ###### Reference: